Capsaicin (On the skin)

 Axsain, Capsin, Castiva Arthritis Pain Relief, Icy Hot Arthritis Therapy, Qutenza, Rid-A-Pain, Rid-A-Pain-HP, Rite Aid Arthritis Pain Relief, Theragen, Trixaicin, Trixaicin HP, Zostrix, Zostrix Foot Pain, Zostrix High Potency, Zostrix High Potency Foot Pain Relief

 How to Use This Medicine

 Cream, Thin Sheet, Gel/Jelly, Liquid, Lotion, Ointment, Pad, Patch, Stick

-- Wash your hands with soap and water before and after using this medicine.
-If you are using capsaicin for arthritis in your hands, do not wash your hands for at least 30 minutes after applying it.
-Avoid touching sensitive areas such as your eyes or mouth while the medicine is on your hands.
+- Wash your hands with soap and water before and after you use this medicine.
+If you are using capsaicin for arthritis in your hands, do not wash your hands for at least 30 minutes after you apply it.
+Do not touch sensitive areas such as your eyes or mouth while the medicine is on your hands.

-- You may feel burning or stinging when you rub in the medicine.
-The burning or stinging usually stops after you use the medicine for a few days, but it may last 2 to 4 weeks.
+- You may feel burning or stinging each time you rub in the medicine.
+This may last for 2 to 4 weeks.
+Continue to use full doses.
 The burning sensation will not improve or go away if you reduce the number of doses you use each day.
-Using fewer doses may also reduce the amount of pain relief you get.

 - If a bandage is being used on the treated area, do not wrap it tightly.